heig-vd-dai-course/heig-vd-dai-course/13.01-web-infrastructures/01-course-material/README.md

 ### Obtain a domain name

-In this section, you will acquire a domain name.
+In this section, you will obtain a domain name.

 A domain name is a human-readable name that is used to identify a website on the Internet.